Wall Street reels, then recovers after invasion of Ukraine

 With expectations falling for a bigger-than-usual increase in rates next month, stocks that tend to benefit the most from low interest rates led the way for indexes to pare their losses through the day.
 That put the spotlight on big tech stocks, and Amazon, Microsoft and Nvidia all rose 4.5% or more.

 That helped the Nasdaq composite swing from a 3.4% loss in the morning to a 3.3% gain by the end of the day, rising 436.10 points to 13,473.59.
-It was a remarkable turnaround after the Nasdaq during the morning was on on track to close 20% below its record high for the first time since the coronavirus collapsed the economy in 2020.
+It was a remarkable turnaround after the Nasdaq was on track during the morning to close 20% below its record high for the first time since the coronavirus collapsed the economy in 2020.
+Expectations for higher interest rates had been beating down high-growth and tech stocks for weeks.

+“We’re seeing some attempt at bottom-fishing here in terms of prices,” said Haworth.
+Such a “buy-the-dip” ethos has proved profitable in the past, but he said he thinks it’s still “a little early.
+We just have a lot of uncertainty ahead of us.”

 The Dow Jones Industrial Average, which isn’t as influenced by big tech stocks, rose a more modest 92.07 points, or 0.3%, to 33,223.83.
 It rallied back from an earlier 859-point loss.
 The S&P 500 rose 63.20 points to 4,288.70.

-Huge swings also rocked the bond market, where yields initially sank as investors moved into assets that looked to offer safer returns than stocks.
+Huge swings also rocked the bond market, where yields initially sank as money moved into investments that looked to offer safer returns than stocks.
 But yields recovered through the day, and the 10-year Treasury yield was 1.96% in late trading, close to the 1.97% it was at late Wednesday.

 The FTSE 100 in London fell 3.9% after Europe awakened to news of explosions in the Ukrainian capital of Kyiv, the major city of Kharkiv and other areas.
 The CAC 40 in Paris lost 3.8%.
 Markets in Asia fell nearly 2% or more.